tum-ens/urbs/README.md

 ### Windows

 There are 2 ways to get all required packages under Windows.
 I recommend using the Python distribution Anaconda.
-If you don't want to use it or already have an existing Python (version 3 **recommended**, 2.7 is supported as well) installation, you can also download the required packages one by one.
+If you don't want to use it or already have an existing Python (version 3.5 **recommended**, 2.7 is supported as well) installation, you can also download the required packages by yourself..

 #### Anaconda (recommended)

   1. **[Anaconda (Python 3.5)](http://continuum.io/downloads)**.
 Choose the 64-bit installer if possible.
-       1. During the installation procedure, keep both checkboxes "modify PATH" and "register Python" selected!
+     During the installation procedure, keep both checkboxes "modify PATH" and "register Python" selected!
-  2. **Pyomo**
+  2. **Pyomo** and **GLPK**
      1. Launch a new command prompt (Win+R, type "cmd", Enter)
-       2. Type `pip3 install pyomo`, hit Enter.
-(Pyomo 3, i.e. `coopr.pyomo`, is still supported, but will be dropped with the next release.)
+     2. Type `conda install -c conda-forge pyomo glpk`, hit Enter.
-  3. **GLPK** (thanks to a [bug in pyomo](https://software.sandia.gov/trac/pyomo/ticket/4641), only version 4.57 or older is supported at the moment [May 2016])
-       1. Download <del>the latest</del> version <ins>4.57</ins> of [WinGLPK](http://sourceforge.net/projects/winglpk/files/winglpk/)
-       2. Extract the contents to a folder, e.g. `C:\GLPK`
-       3. Add the subfolder `w64` to your system path, e.g. `C:\GLPK\w64` ([how](http://geekswithblogs.net/renso/archive/2009/10/21/how-to-set-the-windows-path-in-windows-7.aspx)).

 Continue at [Get Started](#get-started).